Evidence — Key Findings from 1,227 Arkansas Public Records

 This evidence belongs to every Arkansan.
 Here’s how to use it:

 - Are you an educator?
-See what this means for your ATRS pension and use our letter template to contact trustees.
+See what this means for your ATRS pension and use our letter template to contact your legislators about the Pension Investment Transparency Act.

 - Are you a state employee?
-See what this means for your APERS pension and use our letter template to contact trustees.
+See what this means for your APERS pension and use our letter template to contact your legislators about the Pension Investment Transparency Act.

 - Want to get involved?
-See all the ways you can take action — from writing trustees to attending board meetings.
+See all the ways you can take action — from writing your legislators to attending board meetings.

 - Are you a legislator or legislative staff?
 Read our policy brief with specific legislative recommendations for the 2027 session.